Subscribe to Coalition Updates

 5. Create additional Senior Housing options

-*Note: 100% Area Median Income (“AMI”) for an Olmsted County family of 4 is $117,200 in 2024 according to U.S. Department of Housing and Urban Development (HUD)
+*Note: 100% Area Median Income (“AMI”) for an Olmsted County family of 4 is $125,600 in 2025

 Coalition for Rochester Area Housing Leadership